 Address: Frankenberggasse 10, 1040 Wien, Austria

-It’s easy to miss the Best Western Premier Kaiserhof Wien when passing by the quiet side street of Vienna’s 4th district, what with its nondescript facade and being tightly wedged between a row of historic buildings.
+It’s easy to miss the Best Western Premier Kaiserhof Wien when passing by the quiet side street of Vienna’s 4th district with its nondescript facade and being tightly wedged between a row of historic buildings.

 Unnoticeable as the property may seem, guests love its central location and peaceful ambiance.
-This family-run hotel established in 1896 features a mix of modern and traditional design elements.
+Established in 1896, this family-run hotel features modern and traditional design elements.
 The lobby features a big wood-paneled reception, ornate chandeliers, traditional art, and skirted ottomans.

-There are six conference rooms here, making it an ideal spot for events.
-If you’re looking for an affordable mid-range hotel that offers everything you need in your Vienna adventure, Hotel Kaiserhof Wien is a great choice.
+There are six conference rooms here, making it an ideal event spot.
+Hotel Kaiserhof Wien is a great choice if you’re looking for an affordable mid-range hotel that offers everything you need in your Vienna adventure.

 See Related: Best Travel Safe